Consolidate Tax Debt

 Q: Can I obtain a bank loan to pay tax debt?

 A: Traditional lenders will not lend for tax debt purposes.
 They have loan approval, and also settlement procedures to identify if a person or business has a tax debt.
-If a tax debt is identified the loan will be declined, even if identified the day prior to settlement, hence applying for a tax debt loan via traditional lending avenues can cause major issues, as the delays can result in the ATO furthering a business wind up, court action, or bankruptcy to recover their debt.
+If a tax debt is identified the loan will be declined, even if identified the day prior to settlement.
+This means applying for a tax debt loan via traditional lending avenues can cause major issues.
+The delays can then result in the ATO furthering a business wind up, court action, or bankruptcy to recover their debt.

 Q: What’s involved in borrowing to pay tax debt?

-A: Borrowing to pay a tax debt is very much the same as traditional lending, however there are specific intricacies related to paying tax debt and the loans available.
-The loan structure needs to meet the business cash flow requirements, and hence substantial work is completed to ensure a business has the correct loan structure to affect on cash flow.
+A: Borrowing to pay a tax debt is very much the same as traditional lending, however there are specific intricacies related to paying tax debt.
+These issues also affect the types of loans available.
+The loan structure needs to meet the business cash flow requirements too.
+Often substantial work is completed to ensure a business has the correct loan structure to allow sufficient on cash flow for business to continue.

-There are some other back end processes to minimise future risk to your assets.
+There are some other back end processes to minimise future risk to your assets and something that sets out team apart.

 Q: Are there business tax debt loans?